thanhthuynh/thanhthuynh/README.md

 Email: thanhthuynh7@gmail.com or thanh910@bu.edu

-📧 Feel free to email me with any questions, or simply to say hello.
+📧 Feel free to email me with any questions or connect with me on social media and say hello.
 I would love to hear from you!

 ## My Github Stats